whdaffer/made.up.example/doc/Readme.md

 I've been editing this file for a while, so let's see what the status of my local repo is...

     % git status
     On branch main
     Your branch is up to date with 'origin/main'.

     Changes not staged for commit:
       (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
         modified:   doc/Readme.md
      no changes added to commit (use "git add" and/or "git commit -a")

 It says I have one modified file.
 It's '''this file''', doc/Readme.md (I issued the command from the directory above ''doc''.)

 Remember that getting the changes into the systme is a two step process: ''add'' and ''commit''.
 That's what the last line is saying.

     % git add . # Add all the changes

 Git works recursively, so all the files it finds in all the subdirectories that have changed since the last commit will be ''add''ed.

     % git status
     On branch main
     Your branch is up to date with 'origin/main'.

     Changes to be committed:
       (use "git restore --staged <file>..." to unstage)
         modified:   doc/Readme.md

 And here we see doc/Readme.md has been ''add''ed and will be committed during the next ''commit'' unless unstaged using the indicated command.

 So, I'm happy that everything is kosher and I'll commit my changes.

     % git commit -m "Working on doc/Readme.md"
     [main 5c3dd8a] Working on doc/Readme.md
      1 file changed, 196 insertions(+), 6 deletions(-)

     % git status
+    In branch main
+    Your branch is ahead of 'origin/main' by 3 commits.
+      (use "git push" to publish your local commits)

+    nothing to commit, working tree clean

+Again, I've modified the local repo, but I haven't ''pushed'' my changes to the remote yet!
+Nothing's final there until I do!

+    % git push
+    Enumerating objects: 15, done.
+    Counting objects: 100% (15/15), done.
+    Delta compression using up to 16 threads Compressing objects: 100% (9/9), done.
+    Writing objects: 100% (12/12), 6.74 KiB | 3.37 MiB/s, done.
+    Total 12 (delta 2), reused 0 (delta 0), pack-reused 0
+    remote: Resolving deltas: 100% (2/2), done.
+    To github.com:whdaffer/made.up.example.git
+       03886bb..44c5f91  main -> main

 = cloning a remote repository =